FlavScents AInsights Entry for Cedryl Acetate (CAS: 77-54-3)

 8. Practical Insights for Formulators

 Cedryl acetate is valued for its ability to impart a rich, woody character to both flavors and fragrances.
-It synergizes well with other woody and balsamic notes, enhancing the overall complexity of the formulation.
-Common pitfalls include overuse, which can lead to an overpowering scent or flavor.
-Formulators should aim for balance, using cedryl acetate to complement rather than dominate the profile.
-It is often under-used in flavor applications, where its subtlety can add depth without overwhelming other notes.
+It synergizes well with other woody and balsamic notes, enhancing the overall depth and complexity of a formulation.
+Formulators should be cautious of overuse, as its intense aroma can dominate a composition.
+It is often under-utilized in lighter, fresher formulations where a subtle woody undertone is desired.

 Citation hooks: FlavScents; industry practice